What does it mean to be a responsible AI practitioner: An ontology of roles and skills: Methodology

 \section{Methodology}

+Practitioners and scholars of different domains typically create competencies frameworks using a process most appropriate for their needs.
+However, many follow a version of the process highlighted by Sanghi ~\cite{Sanghi2016}.
+The steps of the process are: 1) Define the purpose and performance objective of a position, 2) Identify the competencies and behaviors that predict and describe superior performance in the job, 3) Validate selected competencies, 4) Implement/integrate competencies and 5) Update competencies.

-In this work, we take a two-pronged approach to understand the nature of emerging roles under the broad category of "AI ethicist" in industry.Firstly, we reviewed and analyzed job postings related to our working definition of "AI ethicist" and at the same time we conducted expert interviews with AI ethicists who are practicing in the industry.
+In this work, we focus on answering questions raised in the first two steps about the objectives of \textit{responsible AI practitioner} roles and skills/qualities required to perform well in these positions.
+We take a two-pronged approach to understand the nature of emerging roles under the broad category of \textit{responsible AI practitioners} in the industry.
+Firstly, we reviewed and analyzed job postings related to our working definition of \textit{responsible AI practitioner}.
+Secondly, we interviewed individuals who are responsible AI practitioners in the industry today.
+We then synthesized data collected from these two sources through thematic analyses.
+We present our proposed competency framework in Section \ref{finding}.
+This study was approved by the Research Ethics Board of our academic institution.